Jay Adams: Family

 Adams' first wife was Alisha Adams, with whom he had a daughter, Venice.
 He also has a son, Seven, with ex-girlfriend Samantha Baglioni.

 Adams married Tracy Adams in 2011.
 They most recently resided in San Clemente, California, where Adams was an active member at a local church.

 Death

 Adams died of a heart attack on August 15, 2014.
-A memorial funeral service was held in honor of Adams at Venice Beach, California, on August 30, 2014.
+A memorial funeral service was held in his honor at Venice Beach, California, on August 30, 2014.
 Surfers and skateboarders from across the country showed their respect by taking part in a traditional Hawaiian-style paddle-out tribute.
 A memorial skate session was held for Adams at the Venice Beach Skatepark by fellow skateboarders Tony Alva and Christian Hosoi.

-Two Venice-area murals commemorate Adams.
+Two Venice-area murals have commemorated Adams.
 One is on the building site of the original Zephyr Skate Shop in Santa Monica.
-The other is on the surface of Venice Skatepark's bowl, featuring Adams alongside fellow Dogtown skater, the late Shogo Kubo.
+Shortly after his death, there was another on the surface of Venice Skatepark's bowl, featuring Adams alongside fellow Dogtown skater, the late Shogo Kubo, which has since been removed.